Texas Tech University

 2. Definitions

 Goods: Supplies, materials, or equipment as defined in Texas Government Code § 2155.001.
-Goods do not include Services or real property.
+Goods do not include services or real property.

-Purchase Order: A legal document issued to a vendor or contractor that formalizes the terms and conditions of any purchase of goods or services.
+Purchase Order: A legal document (contract) issued to a vendor or contractor that formalizes the terms and conditions of any purchase of goods or services.

 3. Payment of Vendor Invoices